microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 ### Cost Optimization

 Azure resources can provide, but they cost money.
-This pillar helps you maximize the value for the price you are paying: Are you getting sufficient value for money outlayed and are there ways to save money, while still meeting your needs?
+This pillar helps you maximize the value for the price you are paying: Are you getting sufficient value for money outlaid and are there ways to save money, while still meeting your needs?

 You can learn more about optimizing cost in Azure applications [here](https://docs.microsoft.com/en-us/azure/architecture/framework/#cost-optimization).